 - Through a special loan from your employer

-- Upfront from your own pocket
+- Upfront from your pocket

 Shares in an employee share scheme usually come in two forms: options, which can be seen as a promise of shares you then have the option of purchasing after a certain period has passed, and shares themselves.

-The chance to participate in an employee share scheme may be offered to high-performing individuals, where the shares become a reward for their performance or as a form of remuneration in the place of a higher salary.
+The chance to participate in an employee share scheme may be offered to high-performing individuals, where the shares become a reward for their performance or as a form of remuneration in place of a higher salary.
 Increasingly, high-quality employees in senior positions are coming to expect share incentives of this kind as part of their salary package.